-A foreign dividend received or accrued from a portfolio in these investment schemes is not subject to dividends tax.54
+A foreign dividend received or accrued from a portfolio in these investment schemes is not subject to dividends tax.88

-The tax treatment of resident portfolios of collective investment schemes in securities and their unit holders differ from that of foreign investment schemes and is dealt with in section 25BA.
-55
+The tax treatment of resident portfolios of collective investment schemes, other than portfolios of collective investment schemes in property, and their unit holders differs from that of foreign investment schemes and is dealt with in section 25BA.89

-Example 23 - Non-application of the participation exemption under section 10B(2)(a) - Foreign dividends received or accrued from a foreign collective investment scheme
+Example 26 - Inapplicability of the participation exemption in section 10B(2)(a) to foreign dividends received or accrued from a foreign collective investment scheme

-Resident Company A holds 10% of the equity shares and voting rights in Foreign Company B. Foreign Company B is a portfolio which carries on an investment scheme outside South Africa that is comparable to a portfolio of a collective investment scheme in securities in which members of the public are invited or permitted to hold a participating interest.
+Resident Company A holds 10% of the equity shares and voting rights in Foreign Company B. Foreign Company B is a portfolio which carries on an investment scheme outside South Africa that is comparable to a portfolio of a collective investment scheme in securities in which members of the public are invited or permitted to hold participatory interests.
 Foreign Company B pays a foreign dividend of R10 000 to Resident Company A.